Agent Liberty: Powers and abilities

-Agent Liberty is highly skilled in military tactics, hand-to-hand combat and marksmanship.
-His high-tech battle suit can generate a force-field of energy capable of deflecting bullets and houses weapons such as retractable gauntlet blades.
+Benjamin Lockwood is highly skilled in military tactics, hand-to-hand combat and marksmanship.
+His Agent Liberty high-tech battle suit can generate a force-field of energy capable of deflecting bullets and houses weapons such as retractable gauntlet blades.
 He wears a jetpack that allows flight and was able to summon attack helicopters and other assistance from the Sons of Liberty.

-Other characters named Agent Liberty

-During the Codename: Patriot arc, an unidentified female incarnation of Agent Liberty appears as part of President Martin Suarez's security team.
-Agent Liberty is killed by Ursa when she attacks the White House during the War of the Supermen storyline.

 In other media

+Television

 Ben Lockwood / Agent Liberty as he appears in Supergirl.